About Me

 I have been awarded the Pharos Tutors & Society of Genealogists Family History Skills & Strategies Intermediate Certificate With Distinction (completed in 2022).
 Family history research techniques and resources continually evolve, and I’m committed to Continuing Professional Development.

-As well as helping people trace their family history, I’m an experienced communications specialist and copywriter.
-As the Digital Content Creator and Magazine Editor for the Friends of Friendless Churches, I research and write about 1000 years of history in 60 English and Welsh churches for their website, social media and member magazine.
+As well as helping people trace their family history, I’m an experienced communications specialist and copywriter, with a 25-year career in marketing, including 15 years in Silicon Valley, California.
+As the Communications Consultant and Magazine Editor for the Friends of Friendless Churches, I research and write about 1000 years of history in 60 English and Welsh churches for their website, social media and member magazine.
 Other recent publications include articles in Family Tree magazine (UK) and the Oxfordshire Family Historian.
 As a genealogist, my enthusiasm for historical research is underpinned by accurate, compelling and stylish writing, personally tailored to each client’s preferences.

 Volunteering is important to me, and past volunteer work has included archives and museums in California and Oxfordshire.
-I’m also proud to be a trustee of Cotswold Archaeology, one of the UK’s leading commercial archaeology and heritage consultancy companies, whose mission is to increase public awareness and appreciation of the Past.
+I’m a regular help-desk advisor for the Oxfordshire Family History Society at the Oxfordshire History Centre, and am also proud to be a trustee of Cotswold Archaeology, one of the UK’s leading commercial archaeology and heritage consultancy companies, whose mission is to increase public awareness and appreciation of the Past.

 More About Me

-• 16 years in Northern California (dual citizen)
+• Currently based in Oxfordshire, UK but spent 16 years in Northern California

 • Classically trained soprano